thinkberg/mbed-memtrace-logger/README.md

 # mbed-memtrace-logger
-Analyzes and los the memtrace output from mbed-os in a readable form.
+Analyzes and logs the memtrace output from mbed-os in a readable form.

 The memory trace outputs pretty unreadable information: